Electronic Thesis Preparation

 - Having technical trouble converting your document to PDF?
 Walk in help for document conversion and other technical questions about creating your PDF file is available at the Hub.
 When the Hub is not open, students can seek help by phone (218-4357) or by e-mail email@example.com.

 - Answers to common questions about creating a PDF ETD are available in our Technical FAQ [PDF].
-Topics include how to set up different page number formats in MS Word 2013 and 2016, creating landscape pages with portrait page number orientation, and generating PDF bookmarks automatically.
+Topics include how to set up different page number formats in MS Word, creating landscape pages with portrait page number orientation and bookmarks.

 - Bookmarking The following items must be bookmarked: Title Page; Abstract; Table of Contents (TOC); Tables; Figures; Preface; Introductions; Each Chapter; Each Sub-Section; Appendix; Bibliography; Index.
 Additional subsections may also be bookmarked.
 Set your document to open with bookmarks visible.